samharrison7/json2netcdf/README.md

 ### Example

-For example, say we wanted to mimics the following data structure:
+For example, say we wanted to mimic the following data structure:

 - **root** (group)
     - **positions** (group)